WICG/display-locking/README.md

 user-agent processed rendering updates co-operatively, yielding periodically to allow script or user interactions to happen.

-The visual content of an element which is locked for display is fixed to whatever content was present at the time the lock was acquired, and remains this way until the lock is released and all associated promises are resolved.
+The visual content of an element which is locked for display does not change.
+One option is that the visual output is fixed to whatever content was present at the time the lock was acquired, and remains this way until the lock is released and all associated promises are resolved.
+Another possiblity is effectively making the locked subtree `visibility: hidden`, meaning that we don't display any content while work is completed.

+There are other possible options here, such as displaying developer specified content.
+The details of this are up for discussion, but the consistent result is that the visual representation of the modified DOM is not necessarily rendered to screen, affording the user-agent the opportunity to break the work up into smaller pieces.

 ### Example